 Here are some quick highlights:

 - Start with the lowest dose available.
 This is SO important because doctors often prescribe too high a dose, especially for ME/CFS patients.
 Too much beta blocker actually causes fatigue, and we certainly don't need that, right?
-So, start with the smallest dose available of the one you are trying - some patients even cut them in half to start.
+So, start with the smallest dose available of the one you are trying--some patients even cut them in half to start.
 You can always increase if there is little effect.
 When I took my first pill of propranolol at the lowest dose available, my HR dropped 30 bpm within an hour!
 I was stunned...and excited!

 - Avoid short-acting beta blockers.
 The short-acting ones have to be taken multiple times a day and wear off within 3-6 hours.
 Each time they wear off, your HR jumps up again.
 This can actually make your OI worse by introducing these spikes of high HR every time the meds wear off.
 I started on a short-acting one and found that I felt great while it was working but worse every time it wore off.
 Plus, I woke up every morning with none in my system and had to lie in bed for an hour waiting for it to kick in before I could get up.
 Instead, ask your doctor for 24-hour, long-acting type (some, like propranolol, come in both types).

 - You might not immediately "feel better."
 I noticed this myself.
 I was thrilled to see my HR drop to almost-normal levels and my BP stabilize, but I didn't immediately notice an improvement in my symptoms.
 However, if it is working (i.e. lowering your HR and/or stabilizing your BP), stick with it.
 I found that the symptom improvements came over time.
 By reducing OI, beta blockers (and other treatments) will automatically reduce exercise intolerance.
-With my HR at lower levels and my BP not plunging when I stood up, I could begin - very slowly - to do more and be more active.
-I began to do simple exercises, like leg lifts and core strengthening, while lying on the ground - carefully and while monitoring my heart rate.
+With my HR at lower levels and my BP not plunging when I stood up, I could begin--very slowly--to do more and be more active.
+I began to do simple exercises, like leg lifts and core strengthening, while lying on the ground, carefully and while monitoring my heart rate.
 I began to walk, a bit more each week, slowly building up my strength and stamina.
-This is not Graded Exercise Therapy (GET) because you have treated the exercise intolerance first before even attempting to exercise.
+This is NOT Graded Exercise Therapy (GET) because you have treated the exercise intolerance first before even attempting to exercise.
 Improved muscle tone further reduces OI, and the improvements build.
 The positive results increased for me over time, like a domino effect (a positive one, for a change), as I was able to do more and be more active without crashing afterward.

 - If at first you don't succeed, try, try again!
 There are almost 40 different beta blockers to choose from and some have entirely different mechanisms of action.
 Just trying one tells you nothing.
-If you have side effects at the lowest dose or it isn't effective for you even when you increase the dose, then try another one.
+If you have side effects at the lowest dose or it isn't effective for you even when you increase the dose, then try a different one.
 Those most commonly used for ME/CFS patients include long-acting propranolol, nadolol, and atenolol, but there are over 3 dozen others to choose from!
-Even for those in the same class, sometimes a patient will do better on one rather than another.
+Even for those in the same class, sometimes a patient will do better on one than another.
 There are also newer medications like ivabradine that are not technically beta blockers but can be used in similar ways to treat OI.

 This is the final thought I want to leave you with.
 I have lost count of how many times patients have told me "I tried treating OI, but it didn't help," and it turns out they just tried 1 beta blocker (probably at too high a dose) or only a low dose of Florinef.
 All treatments for OI can require a lot of trial and error to find just the right combination for each person because we are all different.
 Also, what I have outlined here are just two of many different treatments available for OI - they are the ones most commonly used but not the only options, by far.
 For more on treatment options, check out my ProHealth article, Treating Orthostatic Intolerance, and Dr. Rowe's summary brochure on OI.
 Both of these are also excellent for sharing with doctors because they are footnoted with plenty of scientific research to back them up.